Hannalysis/100DaysOfCode/README.md

   Today ended up being quite eventful, so I decided to continue with a bit of web scraping practice - this time, scraping the top 100 songs from a certain week in history.

-  This particular site was a little was a little difficult to read, as the class names are extremely long (and also contain all font elements as part of the class name).
+  This particular site was a little difficult to read, as the class names are extremely long (and also contain all font elements as part of the class name).
 I also had to do multiple separate scrapes, one for tha songs, and another for the artists...minus the no 1 song for that week.
-  That was due to the fact that the no 1 song and artist name had their own class name, and visual representation on the site different (likely to make them stand out more).
+  That was due to the fact that the no 1 song and artist name had their own class name, and visual representation on the site was different (likely to make them stand out more).

   I then made two list comprehensions to clean the lists, then utilised the string _insert_ method to place the top artist and song as the first item in their respective lists.
 I hope to make the final touches of this project tomorrow.